What Does it Mean to be Culturally Responsive?

 Similarly, other components of the model, such as age and generational influences (A) or socioeconomic status (S), help behaviour analysts understand the contextual factors that shape an individual's behaviours and learning experiences.
 For instance, an individual from a lower socioeconomic background may have different access to resources or opportunities than someone from a higher socioeconomic status.
 Recognising these differences allows behaviour analysts to tailor interventions to individual needs and environmental constraints.

-In summary, the ADDRESSING model acknowledges that an individual's learning history is rooted in their cultural and social identities.
+The ADDRESSING model acknowledges that an individual's learning history is rooted in their cultural and social identities.
 By considering its components, behaviour analysts can create culturally responsive interventions catering to their unique experiences, improving the effectiveness of ABA therapy.

 Cultural Humility